Table of Contents

 View on Amazon.com ➜

-• 17.
-Daypack
+• 18.
+Lightweight Daypack

 One of the beauties of Southeast Asia is the variety of treks and day trips available from wherever you’re stationed.
 Even if you’re not on the backpacking circuit, an easy-to-carry bag — one without wheels — makes life a lot easier.
 Going anywhere outside of the main cities, you’ll usually find dirt roads.
-Try dragging a rolling bag down one of those, and you’ll be happy for something you can throw on your back.
-A small daypack is best for shorter trips where you’ll need to bring a change of clothes, bug spray and sunscreen, among other essentials.
+Try dragging a rolling bag down one of those, and you’ll be happy with something you can throw on your back.
+A small daypack is best for shorter trips where you’ll need to bring a change of clothes, bug spray, and sunscreen, among other essentials.

 Venture Pal Ultralight Lightweight Packable